Asiana Treks and Tours

 Highlights

-• The most out of a short Himalayan foothill is trekking in circles by many peaks.
+• The most out of a short Himalayan foothill is trekking around many peaks.

 • Spectacular sunrise with a Himalayan panorama of Annapurna and Dhaulagiri region from Poon Hill.